Key Takeaways:

 A number of interesting studies have been done on the link between the gut microbiome and NAFLD.
 In one study, the gut microbiome of people with genetic obesity was transplanted into germ-free mice.
 The mice then developed higher levels of liver fat.[ref]

 Lipopolysaccharides (LPS), found on the outer membrane of Gram-negative bacteria, increase intestinal permeability.
-Basically, the body recognizes LPS as being associated with pathogens and mounts an inflammatory response that increases intestinal permeability.
+The body recognizes LPS as being associated with pathogens and mounts an inflammatory response that increases intestinal permeability.
 Plus, increased intestinal permeability, which can be due to other reasons (e.g., diet), increases the ability of bacteria to translocate from the intestinal microbiome.
 Animal studies show that LPS directly increases fat in the liver.[ref]

 SIBO is an overgrowth of bacteria in the small intestines.
 A higher prevalence of SIBO is found in people with NAFLD.[ref]
 Researchers think this could be due to several factors.
 The increased intestinal permeability (leaky gut) in SIBO patients seems linked with NAFLD, perhaps causing increased inflammation in the liver.
 Additionally, patients with NASH have altered gut microbiota.[ref]